Three dead after more Syrian shells hit Lebanon

 Rebels in Syria's 16-month-old uprising against President Bashar al-Assad have been operating out of border zones, and tension are high on Syria's Lebanese and Turkish frontiers.

-But Lebanon, with a history of domination by its powerful neighbor, is anxious to avoid being drawn in to the uprising, and its reaction to cross-border incidents has been more restrained than Turkey's.
+But Lebanon, with a history of domination by its powerful neighbour, is anxious to avoid being drawn in to the uprising, and its reaction to cross-border incidents has been more restrained than Turkey's.

 Lebanon's cabinet on Monday approved reinforcement of the army along the Syrian-Lebanese border due to rising violence, but residents said they had yet to see an increased security presence.